Every year thousands of young recruits join the US Army Infantry.

 Yes, self-discipline, the old friend of high-achieving individuals.

-The tool of titans.
+Self Discipline the tool of titans.

 Your back might be against the wall?